 Our History

-Today, the Graduate School continues to dive deep into the world of biomedical, health, and human service sciences.
+Today, the University of Maryland's School of Graduate Studies continues to dive deep into the world of biomedical, health, and human service sciences.
 We offer Master of Science (MS) and Doctor of Philosophy (PhD) degree programs, plus certificate programs for those eager to specialize without the commitment of a full degree.

 As a part of Maryland’s public health, law, and human services university, we’re big on collaboration.
 We’ve teamed up with UMB’s six professional schools to offer combined degrees like PhD/MD, PhD/PharmD, and PhD/DDS, and joined forces with other University System of Maryland campuses for inter-institutional studies in biochemistry and gerontology.

-During their time at the Graduate School, our students do more than coursework.
+During their time at the University of Maryland's School of Graduate Studies, our students do more than coursework.
 All doctoral students are actively engaged in research with faculty members to address some of society's most pressing problems and biomedical research's most challenging questions in basic and translational research.
 These innovative efforts, supported by research grants and contracts, are undertaken collaboratively with the National Institutes of Health, the National Science Foundation, the University of Maryland Medical Center, the Veterans Affairs Medical Center, the Institutes for Human Virology, and others.

 We're not just learning - we're making a real impact.